-The work to assist implementation of cost-effective measures for mitigation of seismic risk involves many technical disciplines, such as structural, geotechnical, and lifeline engineering, and has to be informed by research on communicating risk information and on strategies for adopting mitigation policies, such as economic incentives, well-enforced regulations and standards, and insurance.
-NIST faces a challenge: it must continue to develop expertise to both conduct the internal research and manage the external component of the research program.
+Assisting the implementation of cost-effective measures for mitigation of seismic risk involves many technical disciplines, such as structural, geotechnical, and lifeline engineering, and has to be informed by research on communicating risk information and on strategies for adopting mitigation policies, such as economic incentives, well-enforced regulations and standards, and insurance.
+NIST faces a challenge: it must continue to develop expertise to both conduct the internal and manage the external components of the research program.
 This broad competence is also necessary to carry out the mandate to promote cost-effective mitigation.
-The staff, in large part, is in place to meet this challenge and must continue to grow into their roles to successfully carry out the research programs.
-Planning for the future, which is under way, must also take into account the recommendations from the review of national needs for earthquake resilience, including the suggestions recently issued in the 2011 NRC report.
+The staff, in large part, is in place to meet this challenge and must continue to grow into their roles to successfully carry out the research program.
+Planning for the future, which is under way, must also take into account the recommendations from the reviews of national needs for earthquake resilience, including the suggestions recently issued in the 2011 NRC report.